You can easily clean your air conditioner without spending money on a team of cleaning professionals.

 But why should you clean your air conditioner?

 Dirt and debris build-up over long periods (one year) can easily clog your air conditioner’s system.
+Left out frozen AC lines can also cause your air conditioning unit to malfunction.
 If you’re not careful, your air conditioner will break down, experiencing one of these common problems, and you’ll have to pay for a replacement or repairs.
 Also, mold and dirt will lower your unit’s efficiency and lead to high electricity bills.